Relintai/pandemonium_engine_docs/modules/layered_tile_maps/using_tilesets.md

     Godot 3.x: 2×2, 3×3 or 3×3 minimal.
 This is also similar to what
     the `Tiled <https://www.mapeditor.org/>`__ editor features.

-Select the TileMap node, go to the inspector and create a new terrain set within the TileSet *resource*:
+Select the LayeredTileMap node, go to the inspector and create a new terrain set within the LayeredTileSet *resource*:

 .. figure:: img/using_tilesets_create_terrain_set.webp
    :align: center
-   :alt: Creating a terrain set in the TileSet resource inspector (within the TileMap node)
+   :alt: Creating a terrain set in the LayeredTileSet resource inspector (within the LayeredTileMap node)

-   Creating a terrain set in the TileSet resource inspector (within the TileMap node)
+   Creating a terrain set in the LayeredTileSet resource inspector (within the LayeredTileMap node)

 After creating a terrain set, you **must** create one or more terrains *within* the terrain set: